 To keep this dinner on the simpler side, we roast it in the oven, and that’s always appreciated.
 And it keeps the white fish firm.
 The herb butter helps the flavor of the ingredients really shine through.–Karen Bussen

-Oven-Roasted Halibut with Cherry Tomatoes and Thyme Recipe
+Oven-Roasted Halibut, Cherry Tomatoes, and Thyme

-- 12 sprigs thyme, plus 1 tablespoon chopped
+- 12 sprigs thyme plus 1 tablespoon chopped

 - 1 large savoy cabbage (about 2 pounds), finely shredded

-- 1 bunch scallions, thinly sliced
+- 1 bunch scallions thinly sliced

 - Salt and pepper